 To know more about inflation targeting, visit the linked article.

 As mentioned before, the Reserve Bank of India determines the bank rate.
 The rate is changed from time to time but it does not mean that there is already a set schedule for it.
 The rate at which the repo rates are changed depends entirely on the prevailing economy.

 As of May 2020, the Bank Rate is 4.25% the Repo Rate is 4.00%, and the Reverse Repo Rate is 3.75%.

 Bank Rate – UPSC Notes:- Download PDF Here

 What is the difference between bank rate and repo rate?

-Bank Rate and REPO rate are almost similar in nature.
+Bank Rate and REPO rates are almost similar.
 The central bank(RBI for India) lends money to a private bank for which the private bank needs to pay the interest rate.
 The only difference is that the REPO rate is used to lend money for the short term while the bank rate for the long term.

 For more UPSC Related preparation materials, visit the links given in the table below:

 |Core Sector||Census of India 2011||UPSC Mains Syllabus in Hindi|